Respect Vapers welcomes the Government’s approval for the introduction of additional restrictions on the sale and advertising of vapes to under 18s.

 Our hope is that the new ban will be strictly policed so that those who fail to comply will be dealt with severely.

-We appreciate that the Government recognises the role vaping can play to help adult smoker quit cigarettes,” he said.
+We appreciate that the Government recognises the role vaping can play to help adult smoker quit cigarettes.

 The Minister of State with responsibility for Public Health, Well Being and the National Drugs Strategy, Frank Feighan, welcomed the government’s approval of the measures: